Cy Rigler: Innovations and influence

+Baseball beyond officiating

 He not only proved skilled in officiating, but also became an expert in the design and groundskeeping of ballparks, and he laid out many of the most important parks in Cuba and elsewhere in Latin America by the early 1910s.
 In 1912 he was laying out the ballfield at the University of Virginia, while also serving as an assistant coach at the school, when he discovered pitcher Eppa Rixey and signed him for the Philadelphia Phillies.

 The ensuing controversy over league umpires signing players for teams whose games they would be officiating led to the establishment of a rule barring umpires from also acting as scouts.

 Rigler was highly regarded for his outgoing nature and for his ability to let criticism roll off his back without becoming visibly irritated.
 He allowed players and managers to make their arguments, and demonstrated a willingness to eject only the most egregious offenders.

+Major games and World Series

 Rigler officiated in 10 World Series, second only to Bill Klem's 18: 1910, 1912, 1913, 1915, 1917, 1919, 1921, 1925, 1928 and 1930.
 He was also one of the umpires in the first All-Star Game in 1933.
 One of his most memorable calls came in the 1925 Series, when Earl Smith's long fly ball to right field in Game 3 reached Washington outfielder Sam Rice's glove just as he fell over the wall into the outfield bleachers.
 When Rice emerged from the crowd with the ball in his glove, Rigler's call of a catch and an out stoked controversy for decades as to whether Rice had indeed made the catch.
 Washington won the game 4–3, although they went on to lose the Series to Pittsburgh.

 He was the base umpire on May 2, 1917, when Fred Toney of the Cincinnati Reds and Jim "Hippo" Vaughn of the Chicago Cubs pitched opposing no-hitters for 9 innings, with Vaughn finally giving up 2 hits and a run in the 10th inning to take the loss.
 Rigler was again the base umpire on August 25, 1922, when the Cubs defeated the Phillies 26–23 in the highest-scoring 9-inning game in history.

+Death and legacy

 Rigler was promoted to supervisor of the NL staff in December 1935 following the death of Hank O'Day, but he never got the opportunity to fulfill his duties.
 He died less than two weeks later, following surgery for a brain tumor, in Philadelphia at age 53.